Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

 Therefore, conditioned on the Server being honest and the trap test passing (which occurs with probability~1), the Client's majority vote outputs $z^\star$ except with probability at most $\epsilon_{\mathrm{cor}} := \exp\!\left(-2d\left(\tfrac12-c\right)^2\right)$. \end{proof}

 \begin{proof}[Proof of robustness.]
-In the presence of noise, computations rounds fail more often, and test rounds might fail even for an honest Server, because of noise.
-The first part of the statement is straightforwardly obtained by using the previous proof: as long as $p_{err}+c<1/2$, repetition and majority vote still allows to decides the language correctly.
-The probability of accepting a wrong outcome is bounded by $\exp\!\left(-2d\left(\tfrac12-(c+p_{err})\right)^2\right)$.
+In the presence of noise, test rounds might fail even for an honest Server.
+A rejection is obtained if more than $w$ test rounds fail.
+Let $Y$ be the random variable that denotes the number of failed test rounds.
+Because it is stochastically dominated by $X\sim \mathrm{Bin}(s,p_{err})$, the above expressions can be re-used: as long as $p_{err}< \tfrac w s$, the probability that more than $w$ rounds are affected is upper-bounded by $\epsilon_{rob} :=\exp\!\left(-2(p_{err}-\tfrac w s)^2 s\right)$.

-Regarding the potential test rounds failures because of noise, here, a rejection is obtained if more than $w$ out of $s$ test rounds fail.
-Let $Y$ be the random variable that denote the number of failed test rounds: then, it is stochastically dominated by $X\sim \mathrm{Bin}(s,p_{err})$, hence, the above expressions can be re-used, and as long as $p_{err}\leq \tfrac w s$ then the probability that more than $w$ rounds are affected is upper-bounded by $\epsilon_{rob} :=\exp\!\left(-2(p_{err}-\tfrac w s)^2 s\right)$. \end{proof}
+This robustness guarantee holds for any circuit-level noise that is independent of the Client's secret parameters throughout the execution of the MB-DQC protocol.
+This condition is naturally satisfied for Server-side noise.
+For Client-side circuit-level noise, the independence from the secret needs to be assumed.
+In such a case, security is maintained because the Client-side noise could equally be seen as the first deviation of a malicious server.
+We refer the interested reader to \cite{KLMO25plugging} for managing Client-side noise that depends on the Client's secrets.